Donburi - rice bowl dish

 |(*)||"Maguro donburi" (Tuna bowl) is a kind of "kaisen donburi", but uses only sliced tuna fish meat.
 (See the article on Kanno.)|

 Umehara is an ordinary izakaya cum Japanese restaurant in the main street of Ito.
 Different from many restaurants in the central area of Ito, Umehara is not a restaurant mainly targeting tourists who might come only once and will never be repeaters.
 Rather local people come here for drinking and communication.
-The fassade of the restaurant is not striking and I oversaw it for years.
-I happened to enter it and found that their fishes are fresh and food preparation is professional.
+The fassade of the restaurant is not striking and I overlooked it for years.
+I happened to enter it the other day and found that their fishes are fresh and food preparation is professional.
 The price for this kaisen donburi was 1,200, which I think is not expensive in light of the quality of fish.
 All fishes were landed at Ito and therefore there are neither salmon roes nor tuna fish, but only fishes from the neighboring sea.
 I like their style.